mist64/cbmbus_doc/3 Commodore DOS.md

 * `66,ILLEGAL TRACK OR SECTOR,99,00`: A user command referenced track 99, sector 00, which does not exist.
 * `73,CBM DOS V2.6 1541,00,00`: This status is returned after the RESET of a device (and after the command "`UI`").
 The actual message is specific to the device and can be used to detect the type and sometimes the ROM version[^6].

 Note that the strings are meant for the user and not necessarily consistent between devices.
-A program should only every interpret the status codes and its arguments.
+A program should only ever interpret the status codes and its arguments.

 ## Next Up